AsturaPhoenix/trip_planner_aquamarine/README.md

 For local web, you'll need a local trip planner at `http://localhost/trip_planner/` with `Header set Access-Control-Allow-Origin *` to serve resources that would otherwise be CORS restricted.

-### Quirks

-The `google_maps_flutter_web` package sets `gestureHandling = "auto"`, so gesture handling will appear to be in cooperative mode (e.g. ctrl + scroll to zoom) whenever the Chrome dev tools window is open or after the Dart Debug Extension is closed.

 ## Building

 For web, a typical build is